A nipple can get a work of art deleted;

 For decades, female-appearing nipples have been disproportionately censored online - reshaping art history in real time.

-Our multifaceted collaboration includes an Instagram takeover, live talks and panels with scholars and activists, and features artwork and quotes from artists whose work is vulnerable under current content moderation policies and enforcement.
-Alongside these voices, the initiative invites artists and the public to document examples and effects of art removed because of the inclusion of nipples, building a collective record of how censorship shapes art in the digital age.
+Our multifaceted collaboration included an Instagram takeover, live talks and panels with scholars and activists, and features artwork and quotes from artists whose work is vulnerable under current content moderation policies and enforcement.
+Alongside these voices, the initiative invited artists and the public to document examples and effects of art removed because of the inclusion of nipples, building a collective record of how censorship shapes art in the digital age.

 ABOUT THE COLLABORATION